FIWARE/tutorials.Roles-Permissions/README.md

 ### Reading directly from the Keyrock MySQL Database

-All Identify Management records  and releationships are held within the the attached MySQL database.
+All Identify Management records  and relationships are held within the attached MySQL database.
 This can be accessed by entering the running Docker container as shown: